The 6 Best Boat Enclosures to Have It Made in the Shade

 If your boat is moored in a shaded area or parked under an awning when not in use, then sun exposure might not be a big issue.

-If it's always exposed to sunshine, however, you need to find a material that's highly resistant to sun damage.
+If it's always exposed to sunlight, however, you need to find a material that is highly resistant to sun damage.

 Consider updating your existing boat enclosure (or even a full cabin) with high-quality marine window tint to block the heat and damaging UV light created by sunshine.